 Even though laminate flooring can be installed on top of old flooring, many homeowners prefer to remove the old flooring.
 There is always the chance that the new laminate flooring will become uneven due to the old flooring underneath.
-The average cost to remove the old flooring is $400 for 200 square feet.
+The average cost to remove the old flooring is $400 for 200 square feet, or $70 per hour.

 Subfloor Repair or Replacement